Skip to content

 THERM Output INTERNAL False

-FMU Input PAYLOAD_PATH True
+FMU Input (model variables) PAYLOAD_PATH True

 FMU Output INTERNAL False